 Even with its amount of minimal cushioning, this shoe does a good job of supporting the foot and providing a smooth consistent stride.
 The midsole cushioning encourages runners to lean forward and get a nice strong toe off while also discouraging pronation.
 Despite the minimal feeling, this shoe has some nice support features.

 This shoe is ideal on soft muddy trails, especially because of the waterproof outsole.
 It also does well on soft snow, and even though you don’t have to worry about getting your feet wet, you might want to pair this shoe with warmer socks in the winter.
 The outsole is built for rugged terrain and with the Gore-tex mesh, the upper is too.
-The large lugs however make this a poor choice for a road to trail shoe.
+The large lugs, however, make this a poor choice for a road to trail shoe.

 Like many Salomon running shoes, the Speedcross 2 GTX is priced a little higher than your average shoe.
-However, with the amount of features this shoe offers, the price is worth it.
+However, with the number of features this shoe offers, the price is worth it.
 There have been a few updates to this shoe, so you might manage to get it on sale.
 It is also important to keep in mind that you can get hundreds of miles out of a Salomon shoe, also helping to justify the price tag.